 “At Halloween, children eat too much junk!”

 OK, this is one I agree with.
-But a responsible parent will make sure a child knows that there are things you can eat every day, and things you only eat once in a while.
+It’s not one that Rev John mentioned but it’s a criticism I’ve heard before.
+However, a responsible parent will make sure a child knows that there are things you can eat every day, and things you only eat once in a while.
 I’d be more concerned about the other 364 days of the year when kids are bombarded by encouragement to eat sweets and junk food.
 An annual sugar blowout isn’t what’s causing the epidemic of poor health that exists among kids these days.

 * * *